ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 5. Have cash for the down payment and closing costs

-As for closing costs, they can catch some homebuyers off guard.
-Depending on state and local laws, you might pay anywhere from 2-5% of the home purchase price in closing costs, including taxes and fees.
-So buying a $500,000 home could mean as much as $25,000 in closing costs.
+Second, don't forget closing costs.
+These can catch buyers off guard.
+Depending on where you live, you might pay anywhere from 2-5% of the home purchase price in closing costs.
+For a $500,000 home, that could mean an extra $25,000 in cash is needed to close the deal.

 6. Make a strong but smart offer